 CLIENT: Josef Müller-Brockmann Exhibition.
 An exploration of Swiss Style through the lens of Josef Müller-Brockmann’s influential design work.
-The concept imagines a fictional modern-day exhibition titled "The Architect of Modern Design", celebrating his legacy in visual communication.
+The concept imagines a fictional modern-day exhibition titled "The Architect of Modern Design", celebrating his legacy.
 Both the front and back designs highlight his signature grid-based aesthetics, while the back features a focus on refined typography with exhibit details, such as the date and location.

 TOOLS USED: Adobe Illustrator, Adobe Photoshop, Procreate